 About Iris Wellness Group/Chattanooga Drug & Alcohol Rehab

 If you or your loved ones are struggling with drug abuse or mental health disorders, Iris Wellness Group is here to help you.
 We believe everyone deserves a second chance, and finances should stop no one from getting medical help.
 So we accept most major insurances.
 Our Tennessee recovery center offers treatments for various substance abuse and mental health disorders.
-You can reach out to us at 423-541-0656 or fill out our contact form to know more.
+You can reach us at 423-541-0656 or fill out our contact form to learn more about inpatient mental health facilities.
 Get your free insurance verification here.